Thomas Puschmann

 Thomas Puschmann is an Austrian, German and Swiss academic in informatics specializing in financial technology.

+Biography

 Puschmann is the founder and director of the Swiss FinTech Innovation Lab at the University of Zurich.
 He serves as the founder and executive director of the Global Center for Sustainable Digital Finance, a joint enterprise between Stanford University, the University of Zurich and KAIST that focuses on sustainable practices in digital finance.
 Puschmann is a professor of fintech at the University of Zurich and at the University of the Fraser Valley.
 He additionally co-founded the Swiss Green FinTech Network, the Association Swiss FinTech Innovations, and Extreme Tech Challenge Switzerland, and serves as a member of the Swiss Innovation Council of Innosuisse.
 He is also the editor-in-chief of the Springer book series Financial Innovation and Technology.